SERLatBTH/HexaRobot/README.md

 #### Using Direct link Mode to connect to HEXA.
 Direct Link mode is designed for outdoor use or for environments where no Wi-Fi network exists.
 Under Direct Link mode, HEXA becomes a Wi-Fi hotspot.
 Once your mobile device connects to this hotspot, it can connect to HEXA through the HEXA App.
 Follow the steps below to connect:
 1. When you turn on HEXA and there is no available Wi-Fi network, the head light will shortly appear light purple before it blinks yellow, and it will finally stay in steady purple light.
 You are able to connect with HEXA using Direct Link mode when the head light is yellow or purple.
-(NOTE：Even when HEXA is connected to Wi-Fi, you can switch to Direct Link mode by visiting "Settings" in the HEXA App.)
+(Note ：Even when HEXA is connected to Wi-Fi, you can switch to Direct Link mode by visiting "Settings" in the HEXA App.)
 2. Open your mobile device’s network settings.
 Among the available networks, select the network that is named HEXA-followed by a 12-digit number combination.
 Press “Connect” and enter the password which is the last 8 digits of the network name.
 3. Open HEXA App.
 The icon indicates HEXA is under Direct Link mode.
 Click the HEXA's name and connect to it.
 You will then be able to enter HEXA Launcher.